 Even outdoor locations are no barrier to the use of modern LCD screens with outdoor digital signage a rising medium now seen in many town centers, car parks, front of stores and train station platforms.

-All this out of home use means many LCD screens operate in locations where they have not been designed to function.
+All this out of home use means many screens operate in locations test the temperature limits of LCD displays.
 While waterproof screens and LCD enclosures designed for rugged applications provide the ability of the screen to operate-even in outdoor locations, one consideration often overlooked, is that of temperature.

 LCD screens have a limited temperature range.
 Not only will the electronics inside an TV screen overheat and cause failure if the screen gets too hot, but the liquid crystal itself will begin to deteriorate under hot conditions.